 Recognizing Mold Growth In Your Home

-For people with asthma, molds can worsen their health.
+For people with asthma, mold can worsen their health.
 It can also increase the chances of pneumonia in babies.
 Besides, molds destroy whatever furniture or material they grow on.
 In the long run, this will bring down the value of your property and make it unsellable.
-This is why it's crucial to detect molds early.
+This is why it’s crucial to detect molds early.

 Here are a few ways to recognize mold in your home: